Last updated on October 10th, 2023 at 08:15 am

 rendering your drone useless.

-Additionally, cleaning and drying your drone immediately after a flight is not enough.
+Also, cleaning and drying your drone immediately after a flight is insufficient.
 Condensation will

 likely occur as it warms up.
 So, ensure there’s no new appearance of moisture once you have warmed it